woodchen-ink/Zero/README.md

 ### Environment Variables

-Copy `.env.example` to `.env` and configure the following variables:
+Copy `.env.example` located in the `apps/mail` folder to `.env` in the same folder and configure the following variables:

 ```env
 # Auth